 2033.
-Literature for Elementary Classrooms.
+Reading: Children's Literature.

-A survey of sources and types of reading materials available for children.
-Spring and other semesters as needed.
+A survey of sources and types of reading materials available for children with an emphasis on reading comprehension and an introduction to the science of reading.
+Spring.

 2223.
 Art, Drama, Movement, and Music Integrated in the Elementary Classroom.